 The chart below displays the percent of households within each income bracket for each municipality.
-The colors are grouped by relation to NH's minimum wage and Strafford County's median household income.
+The colors are grouped by relation to the state and federal minimum wage and Strafford County's median household income.

-NH Minimum Income: \$7.25/Hour or \$15,080/Year full time Strafford County Median Household Income: \$83,212
+Minimum Wage: \$7.25/Hour or \$15,080/Year full time Strafford County Median Household Income: \$86,564